 The risk free rate is the expected return on an asset, which bears in theory no risk at all7, i.e. whose expected returns are certain.
-In practice, it is not possible to find an investment that is free of all risks.
-However, freely traded investment-grade government bonds can generally be regarded as having close to zero default risk and zero liquidity risk.
-When defining the risk free rate, the relevant market has to be chosen8.
-The relevant market for the definition of the risk free rate, may be confined to the domestic market, although other country's government bonds can also be used as a proxy for the risk free rate.
-The choice of
+In practice, it is not possible to find an investment that is

 6 The principle of CAPM is that there is a direct relationship between the price of an asset and its return and risk.
 The risks borne by an investor can be divided into company specific (diversifiable) risk and systematic (non-diversifiable) market risk.
 This model is based on the theory that the required return on an asset is related to its systematic risk, that is, the degree of co-movement between the company's returns and the market returns, given that specific risk can be diversifiable by holding a broad portfolio of assets.
 Therefore, CAPM calculates the return required by investors for accepting the (systematic) risk associated with a specific company, by reference to the volatility of returns on the particular company relative to those of the market portfolio as a whole.